 Student clubs play an important role in the social and cultural life of the campus.
 Please reach out before your arrival on campus to the following contacts at your representative club.
 The clubs are run by the University of Nevada, Reno's current students who are familiar with life in Reno and the academic demands of studying in Nevada.
-Connecting with students who have firsthand experience of living in American can make your transition to studying in the U.S. easier:
+Connecting with students who have firsthand experience of living in American can make your transition to studying in the U.S. easier.

-The International Club (I Club) fosters fellowship among international students, promotes dialogue towards intercultural understanding, and sponsors cultural, educational, and social programs and activities for club members and the Reno community.
-They are particularly known for their spring Night of All Nations program, receptions for new international students, and Friday night fun activities.
-Membership is free.
-If you are interested in joining or participating in the activities, submit an I Club Membership Form to OISS, 120 Fitzgerald Student Services Building, or contact the I Club Advisor, Adilia Ross, for more information, meeting times and place.
+The International Club (I-Club) fosters fellowship among international students, promotes dialogue towards intercultural understanding, and sponsors cultural, educational, and social programs and activities for club members and the Reno community.
+They are particularly known for their annual Night of All Nations program, receptions for new international students, and Friday night fun activities.
+If you are interested in joining or participating in the activities, please email them at firstname.lastname@example.org or you can find them on Facebook.

 We occasionally receive calls from local schools and organizations who desire international speakers.
 This offers you a wonderful opportunity to share your culture, knowledge, and experiences to enrich the community, while interacting with Americans.

 The Northern Nevada International Center (NNIC) Language Bank maintains a list of international students who can be contacted to act as interpreters when we receive inquiries from the community.
 If you would be interested in being added to their list of contacts, please contact NNIC at 775-784-7515 or email@example.com.